Margreiter, Philipp

 Annotation author: Margreiter, Philipp

-Book author: Kaegi Walter E.
+Book author: Kaegi, Walter E.

 Walter E. Kaegi, Muslim Expansion and Byzantine Collapse in North Africa, Cambridge 2010